JesseTG/melonds-ds/README.md

 These features have not yet been implemented in standalone [melonDS][melonds], or they haven't been integrated into melonDS DS.
-If you want to see them, you should contribute to the upstream project!
+If you want to see them, ask how you can get involved!

 - **Local Wireless:**
   Upstream melonDS supports emulating local wireless multiplayer